mtmiron/coinmarketcap-scraper/README.md

 # Comments

-It would be pretty trivial to change the database from SQLite3 to MySQL or whatever else is desired; the schema can be seen below.
+It would be pretty trivial to change the database from SQLite3 to MySQL or whatever else is desired (`sql.py` uses SQLAlchemy); the simple SQLite3 schema can be seen below.

 ```
 CREATE TABLE cryptocurrencies (